-You might find yourself asking “why should I become a driving instructor?
-How about the immense amount of job satisfaction and job security, or the fact you can choose your own working hours and areas.
+You might find yourself asking “why should I become a driving instructor?”
+Well, how about the immense amount of job satisfaction and security, or the fact you can choose your own working hours and areas.
 How about the great earning potential the job brings?

 ‘Earn What You Want’ is possible only in as much as the hours you do and the lesson price.
 However, if you have a holiday coming up or you need to do more hours, unlike a boss where you ask for overtime (and get refused), when you become a driving instructor you simply open your diary up for more hours or/and areas.
 Or likewise if you need to do less, then close your diary for hours or areas.
 An additional 4 hours a week is £200+ a month.